I'm a senior PHP developer with a love of photography, climbing mountains, travel & cooking with a splash of yoga & philosophy.

 My initial role was as a C developer working on a bespoke database system, fixing bugs and amending existing code.
 I developed scripts and programs in my spare time to automate monotonous tasks which were later rolled out to other staff members.

 I then moved on to a penetration testing exercise for a new product due to be released soon for a major retailer where I found and fixed various high security vulnerabilities.

 The last period of my employment was focused on developing and maintaining a Zend Framework 1 application and its complex SQL reports, procedures and triggers.
 I developed a Node.js based notification system fed by database triggers.
 Towards the end I took over as the lead developer implementing various features to be showcased to customers around the globe.

 Similar to the Computer Science Degree with many shared modules including some extra law and forensic modules.

-Over a range of modules including Systems Programming, Server Administration, C & PHP modules I performed to the best of my ability.
+I excelled over a range of modules including Systems Programming, Server Administration, C & PHP.

-I won this award due to my consistently high grades and hard work.
+I won this award due to my consistent high grades and hard work.